XpiritBV/ContainerWorkshop-Docs/Lab11-Istio.md

 ## <a name='deploy-workload'></a> Deploying a workload
 Now it is time to see ingress in action.
-1. First, make sure that we start with a clean slate:
+1. First, make sure that we start with a clean slate by deleting the existing namespace 'bluegreen':

 ```
 kubectl delete namespace bluegreen